freemanpd/patrickf.xyz/README.md

 * PostgreSQL - database
 * NGINX - reverse proxying

 NOTE: I'll admit, using all the tools above for a simple personal website is definnelty overkill.
-However, the main purpose of chosing the tools above is for learning purposes and to provide an end-to-end introduction with a simple use-case.
+However, the main purpose for chosing the tools above is for learning purposes and to provide an end-to-end introduction with a simple use-case.

 ### Future
 * Status page
-* GCP
-* Kubernetes/GKE

 ### Requirements
 1. Python 3.6+